 Lace Cake Stenciling Mold

-Sugar veil or sugar lace is one of the trending designs in cake decoration.
+Sugar veil or sugar lace is one of the trending mediums used in cake decoration.
 This design is achieved with lace cake stenciling molds; they give the cake an elegant delicate effect that can’t be achieved with other kinds of molds.

 These types of molds are the thinnest and most fragile of all the cake stenciling molds available for now; they are also called lace mats.